 Why The Tillie Project?

 To address the “grandfamily” food insecurity hidden in our community and impacting our students, Snack Pak 4 Kids® created The Tillie Project.
-Two years ago, Tillie, a 73 year old retired teacher, drove across town seeking assistance through the summer Snack Pak drive-thru program to provide food for her two great-grandsons who were living with her at the time.
+Two years ago, Tillie, a 73 year old retired teacher, drove across town seeking assistance through the summer Snack Pak drive-thru program to fill in the gaps for her two great-grandsons who were living with her at the time.
 She made too much money to qualify for traditional senior resources.
 Her story compelled us to look deeper, ask more questions, and ultimately start the program.
 Her family blessed our organization that summer as she and her great grandsons benefited from Snack Pak bags, and also joined in the effort to pack bags and hand them out each Friday.

 Examining the community’s needs